jxjo/PlanformCreator2/README.md

 ##  Installation

-#### Windows only
+### Windows only

-A pre-build Windows App is available in the releases section https://github.com/jxjo/PlanformCreator2/releases
+A pre-build Windows App is available in the [releases section](https://github.com/jxjo/PlanformCreator2/releases), which can be downloaded, unzipped and run.

-#### Windows and Linux without a Python virtual environment
+### Windows and Linux without a Python virtual environment

 Make sure that you have installed the latest Python version.

-Download python sources from https://github.com/jxjo/PlanformCreator2/releases or Clone the repository,
+Download python sources from the [releases section](https://github.com/jxjo/PlanformCreator2/releases) or clone the repository.

-Install the additional modules needed.
+Install the additional modules needed:

 ```
 pip3 install pyqt6